raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 sudo reboot
 ```

-## Configuration Items
+## Configuration Properties
 This section describes all the configuration items available in the bootloader.
+The syntax is the same as [config.txt](../../configuration/config-txt/) but the properties are specific to the bootloader.
+[Conditional filters](../../configuration/config-txt/conditional.md) are also supported except for EDID.

 ### BOOT_UART